-A professional composer, bassist and educator based in Cheltenham, Perry has a passion for the written word and has
+A professional composer, bassist and educator based in UK.
+Perry has a passion for the written word and has

-worked collaboratively with many poets to lift the poetry from the page
+worked collaboratively with many poets and actors to lift the poetry from the page

-into song settings, and to create soundtracks for spoken word.
+into song settings, or to create soundtracks for spoken word.

 Perry is a versatile bass player who loves theatre.
-Recent work includes the debut show of Piaf the Songs with Eve Loiseau; Stand and Stare with Sara Todd; Cremenville and Insomnia Poems with Pete Wyer, Steve Dalachinsky Mike Cross and Chris Cundy; Community choir with Sarah Tennant Flowers; Various jazz ensembles, from duo to quintet with Will Talbot and cabaret show with Bobby Crush.
+Recent work includes the debut show of Piaf the Songs with Eve Loiseau; Stand and Stare with Saira Todd; Cremenville (Pete Wyer) and Insomnia Poems with Pete Wyer, Steve Dalachinsky Mike Cross and Chris Cundy; community choir with Sarah Tennant Flowers and various jazz ensembles, from duo to quintet with Will Talbot and cabaret show with Bobby Crush.

-Perry is currently MD for Acoustic Beauty jazz trio, with a mission to put some humour and current songs into their repertoire.
+Perry is currently MD for Acoustic Beauty, with a mission to put some humour and current songs into their repertoire.
 Previously the composer and MD for Gloucester Mystery Plays Quartet; Sixth Sense; JWR Collective.

 |COLLABORATIONS UK||COLLABORATIONS USA

 Tracks (2013) - Soundtrack for new touring show by The Brick Door Theatre Company